Human authored, evidenced-based – 8 min read

 Avocados and weight loss

-UK (17) and European (18) dietary surveys, show that the average energy density of adult diets is typically around 1.6–1.7 calories per gram (kcal/g) of food, a pattern characteristic of Western diets that are relatively low in fruit and vegetables, and higher in processed foods, increasing caloric intakes.
-Research from European cohorts has shown that diets with higher energy density are associated with gradual increases in body weight and abdominal fat over time.
-Foods with lower or moderate energy density tend to provide greater volume and satiety for fewer calories, which can help support long-term weight management.
+UK (17) and European diet (18) surveys show that the average Western diet contains about 1.6–1.7 calories per gram of food contrbuting to increaswed weight gain (20).
+This is typical of diets that are lower in fruit and vegetables and higher in processed foods, which can increase overall calorie intake.
+Studies have found that diets with higher energy density are linked to gradual weight gain and more abdominal fat over time.
+In contrast, foods with lower energy density provide more volume for fewer calories, helping people feel fuller and manage their weight (21).

-Large prospective studies (12) have found that persons who consumed avocado (≥32g p/day) who were normal weight at baseline, increased weight at a slower rate (0.26%) compared to non-avocado consumers (0.79%).
+As a case in point, a large prospective study (12) found that persons who consumed avocados daily (≥32g p/day) who were normal weight at baseline, increased weight at a slower rate (0.26%) compared to non-avocado consumers (0.79%).
 High Hass avocado consumers were also shown to have modest, but significantly lower body weight and body mass index (BMI) than non-consumers (fig. 9)

-The outcomes meant that the addition of avocado to a calorie deficit did not affect the ability to lose weight any more than a calorie reduce diet without the inclusion of avocado, dispelling a common assumption that avocados are too fatty or too calorific, and may hamper weight loss goals.
-Another finding in that same study, was that the avocado diet had a small, but significantly higher satiety score by (0.26) compared to the control diet (p<0.05), which appears to support the evidence discussed earlier that avocados may help reduce calorie intake by increasing satiety, hence, further supporting the argument that not all calories are made equal.
+What this means is that the addition of avocado to a calorie deficit did not affect the ability to lose weight any more than a calorie-reduced diet without the inclusion of avocado, dispelling a common assumption that avocados are too fatty or too calorific, and that adding them may hamper weight loss goals, this is simply not supported by the literature.
+Another finding in that same study, was that the avocado diet had a small, but significantly higher satiety score (0.26, p<0.05) compared to the control diet, which appears to support the evidence discussed earlier that avocados may help reduce calorie intake by increasing satiety, hence, further supporting the argument that not all calories are made equal.

 Avocados and inflammation

-An interesting crossover randomized controlled trial investigated the 2-hour postprandial (after-eating) effects of the addition of half a fresh avocado (68 g) to a 250g hamburger patty (fig. 11) and the effects on flow-mediated dilation (FMD) and inflammation in eleven male subjects (mean age 25 years, mean BMI 24 kg/m2) (24).
-Flow-mediated dilation (FMD) is a non-invasive ultrasound measure of how well an artery widens in response to increased blood flow, used as an indicator of blood vessel (endothelial) health.
+With regards inflammation, an interesting crossover randomised controlled trial investigated the 2-hour postprandial effects of the addition of half a fresh avocado (68 g) to a 250g hamburger patty (fig. 11) and the effects on FMD and inflammation in eleven male subjects (mean age 25 years, mean BMI 24 kg/m2) (24).

 Remarkably, the addition of half an avocado to a hamburger patty prevented the reduction in vasodilation associated with eating hamburgers alone (fig. 12).
-Additionally, the addition of avocado to the hamburger meal, reduced systemic inflammation by:
+Additionally, adding the avocado to the hamburger meal, reduced systemic inflammation by:

-Let’s take a step back briefly, and investigate how avocado compounds may help fight inflammation.
-With regards to point (I) above, the image below provide a visual representation of how the compounds found in avocados may help reduce inflammation by modulating the expression of the Nuclear factor-kappa Beta (NF-κB) signalling pathway (fig. 13).
+Let’s briefly take a step back and look at how avocado compounds may help fight inflammation.
+With regards to point (I) above, the image below provides a visual representation of how the compounds found in avocados may help reduce inflammation.
+The key mechanism is by modulating the expression of the Nuclear factor-kappa Beta (NF-κB) signalling pathway (fig. 13).
 NF-κB is a transcription factor that regulates the expression of many downstream inflammatory mediators, such as IL-6 (cf: point [ii] above) (25).
 Hass avocado-derived phytochemicals appear to inhibit the activation of NF-κB partly by stabilising it’s inhibitor I-NfkBa, which helps down-regulate NF-κB (24).
 Reducing the inflammatory cascade is critical to attenuating the inflammatory responses driving many present day chronic diseases, such as:

 • Metabolic syndrome